Summer school registration will be available online beginning January 8, 2018. The deadlines for registration are as follows:

 Parents/guardians are required to call the attendance office (858) 523-4001 to request a passport.
 Early dismissal is generally not allowed and will only be considered in extenuating circumstances.
 The summer school director reserves the right to withdraw a student from his/her course for leaving early.

 All students must wear either CCHS spirit wear or school uniform.
-CCHS Students may wear jeans (no holes) and shorts.
-Must wear a belt as to not allow pants or shorts to ride below the waist.
+CCHS Students may wear jeans (no holes.)
+Must wear a belt as to not allow pants to ride below the waist.
 Students that are non-CCHS students are allowed jeans, khaki pants/shorts and a solid tee shirt or polo.
 Personal appearance and attire are expected to be neat and clean at all times.
 Student should err on the side of modesty and good taste.
 Students out of compliance will be sent home and charged with a tardy.
 The summer school director reserves the right to determine whether dress code policy is being violated.

 - Must be clean-shaven.
 No facial hair is allowed.